MicrosoftDocs/fabric-docs/docs/cicd/troubleshoot-cicd.md

 #### Error message: 'workspace member permissions needed'

-**Solution**: To assign a workspace you need at least [workspace member](deployment-pipelines/understand-the-deployment-process.md#permissions-table) permissions for the workspaces in its adjacent stages.
+**Solution**: To assign a workspace, you need at least [workspace member](deployment-pipelines/understand-the-deployment-process.md#permissions-table) permissions for the workspaces in its adjacent stages.
 Workspace member (or higher) permissions in the adjacent stages are required to enable deployment pipelines to establish connections between items in neighboring pipeline stages.

 :::image type="content" source="media/troubleshoot-cicd/workspace-permission-needed.png" alt-text="A screenshot of the workspace member permission needed message in the test stage of a deployment pipeline.":::